The Soy Scoop Plus Sweet ‘N Spicy Barbecue Pineapple Tofu with Brown Rice Recipe

 - 4 servings of white or brown rice (I use Lundberg’s Sprouted Brown Basmati Rice for better digestion)

 1. First preheat the oven to 375 degrees.
 In a bowl, whisk together all the ingredients except the tofu and pineapple.
 You can also add some pineapple juice if you wish.

-2. Put the tofu and pineapple chunks into a metal baking dish covered in tinfoil.
+2. Put the tofu and pineapple chunks into a metal baking dish covered in tinfoil or parchment paper.

 3. Pour the sauce over the tofu and pineapple and mix it with your hands to prevent the cubed tofu from breaking.
 This is where you can add all the spices you wish.
 I use “Penzeys Spices — Forward!” along with black pepper.